Symptoms

 -

-Restore the apsc user of:
+Restore the apsc user by running:

 # plesk repair db